abheesht17/pepethescraper/README.md

 # Pepe The Scraper

-Library for scraping memes off Know Your Meme (along with the explanations and background provided for all the memes)
+Library for scraping memes off Know Your Meme and Reddit (along with the explanations and background provided for all the memes)

 <p align="center">